rana/ora/README.md

 }
 ```

-`ResultSet` may also be used with stored procedure parameters that are defined as OUT SYS_REFCURSOR.
-For example:
+Or, a '*ResultSet' may be specified to 'Statement.Execute' prepared with a stored procedure accepting
+an OUT SYS_REFCURSOR parameter:

 ```go
 // given: